 This page will be updated as further information becomes available and the works progress – Last updated 16:50 10/11/22.
 Following […]

-These pages are designed to help new staff starters access the most relevant information in their first weeks at the University.
+Hello and welcome to the University of Worcester.
+These pages are designed to help new staff starters access the most relevant information from the IT Service in their first weeks at the University.